 Bergamot (Citrus aurantium ssp. bergamia) soothes the flow of digestion, harmonizes the liver chi (energy), and reduces nervous indigestion and loss of appetite due to emotional stress.

-Chamomile, Roman (Anthemis nobilis) reduces indigestion, flatulence, gastritis, abdominal pain, irregular bowl movements and ulcerative colitis.
+Chamomile, Roman (Anthemis nobilis) reduces indigestion, flatulence, gastritis, abdominal pain, irregular bowel movements, and ulcerative colitis.

-Grapefruit (Citrus x paradisi) improves the lymphatic system, clear inner heat, and thereby, clears the body of toxins.
+Grapefruit (Citrus x paradisi) improves the lymphatic system, clears inner heat, and thereby clears the body of toxins.

 Helichrysum (Helichrysum italicum) reduces inflammation, stimulates and promotes tissue repair.

-Lemon (Citrus x limon) boosts the immune system and cleanses the body, improves the functions of the digestive system, and is helpful for constipation.
+Lemon (Citrus x limon) boosts the immune system and cleanses the body, improves the digestive system's functions, and is helpful for constipation.